sanyicz/cow-confinement/README.md

 # cow-confinement
-Solution to the problem 'Cow Confinement' from Central Europe Regional Contest 2015
+Bad solution to the problem 'Cow Confinement' from Central Europe Regional Contest 2015